 They were up at their cottage, it was a day like any other, everyone got up, was playing and having fun, and it was time for Maddy to have a rest in the afternoon.
 When she woke up, she seemed “off”, said dad Dean.
 Within a few minutes, we realized that she had suffered a seizure.

-The family ended up rushing her to the Children’s Hospital of Eastern Ontario (CHEO), where they learned the most devastating news, Maddy had been diagnosed with an inoperable brain tumor at the stem of her brain and given 48 hours to live.
+The family ended up rushing her to the Children’s Hospital of Eastern Ontario (CHEO), where they learned the most devastating news, Maddy had been diagnosed with an inoperable tumor at the stem of her brain and given 48 hours to live.
 Their outgoing little Maddy was dying, and they couldn’t do anything.

 “That day when we all walked in and were introduced to each other, we all kind of had chips on our shoulders.
 We were all hurting in the most unimaginable way, but about six weeks later we all became new friends.
 They are our family now.
-They are our Roger Neilson House family,” said Jeanine.
+They are our Roger Neilson Children’s Hospice family,” said Jeanine.

 “The bereavement counselling and group therapy were instrumental to us surviving the first stages of what we refer to as ‘our new normal’.
 We had a safe and special place that we could go, and this was vital to our survival.”